We were standing outside Teacher’s Bar on a Saturday night.

 By the time I understood that someone was standing behind me, he had already leaned close to my ear.

-In a deep, beautiful voice, he said:
+In a deep, resonant voice, he said:

 “You are not special.
 None of us are.”